 The growing trend of immersive digital exhibitions has suddenly become a worldwide phenomenon.
 The proof of this is the opening in 2018 of two digital museums: the MORI building Digital Art Museum in Tokyo and the l’Atelier des Lumière in Paris.
-Different in their content and their technological characteristics, both museums present precursors of the great changes that the world of museums will experience in the near future.

 Recently I was fortunate to visit one of them, the MORI Digital Art Museum in Tokyo.
 The concept, the rooms full of diverse multi-sensory experiences, the immersion and the active participation of the visitors, makes this museum unique.
 At the same time, according to visitors’ comments, its innovative format requires special attention in terms of its management and some aspects of design.

 In order to introduce MORI in more detail, I will share my experience in two parts: first, I will describe experiences and how emotional components were created.
 Then I will complement my presentation with the detailed analysis of other fundamental aspects, which are rarely studied such as design, accessibility, management, etc.